 For each domain, the participant (1) completes a matching task in order to become familiar with the language in each indicator and (2) completes a three-item checklist about how the well the practices in that domain are documented.
-Results for the completed form will be returned within 24 hours of your submission via the email address entered earlier on this form.
+Results for the completed form will be returned via the email address entered earlier on this form.